DominikGithub/price_forecasting/README.md

 |  Day ahead   |       24     |       24      |     50.09    |      64.45   |

-Metrics are below the pricings standard deviation of 90.656821, which means they are reasonable, but at the same time the difference is small.
+Metrics are below the pricings standard deviation of 90.656821, which means they are reasonable, but error metrics are still at quite high level.
 Hence the model did derive valuable information from the data, but it can be assumed that there is quite some potential left with dataset preprocessing and model selection.
-And most importantly the models parameters are just chosen for quick experimentation but not for optimal results for far and need more adjustment.
+And most importantly the models parameters (e.g. sampling strategy) are just chosen for quick experimentation but not for optimal results for far and need more adjustment.

 ## Optimization Approach

-__Task:__ Buy energy cheap and store in batteries to sell at high prices.
+__Task:__ Buy energy at cheap prices and store in batteries, to sell at future higher prices.

 ### Problem formalization